solidsystem/fletcher-4-go/README.md

-# fletcher-4-go
+# fletcher4
-A small library for computing fletcher-4 checksum.
+A small library for computing fletcher-4 checksums in go.